ebi-ait/hca-ebi-wrangler-central/docs/tools/handy_snippets.md

 ingest-graph-validator init
 ```

-* Load ('hydrate') an HCA metadata spreadsheet or a submission from Ingest.
+* Load (`hydrate`) an HCA metadata spreadsheet or a submission from Ingest.
 For details, see:

 ```
 ingest-graph-validator hydrate --help